blue-sky-sea/VR-Emotion-Arousal/README.md

 Two-person in VR relax，sad，Fear，Joy  meeting in VRworkroom

+# Personal difference
+By seeing the Distribution of data, We found some featrues may have personal differences we found fat people have a less pnn20,pnn50 we found a collaborator have a much higher pnn20,pnn50 in relax and sad mode

 # How to update file bigger than 25mb
 #install lfs
 $brew install git-lfs </br>